• Skip to main content

 Thus, man is blinded from the truth and cannot glimpse any of the unlimited abilities of the God that created them.
 Even in the Church, we live our limited lives, with limited experiences, in limited time and attempt to make God’s unlimited view fit within our own limited views.

 Time limits us to now.
 It is why what we do now as we move through time is important.
-Our creation includes the universe, matter and all the other constants like light, magnetism, gravity, and time.
-Time is a physical thing.
-It has been proven scientifically.
+Our creation includes the universe, matter and all the other constants like light, magnetism, and gravity.
+They been proven scientifically.
 But God is not physical, He is spiritual.
 His very existence is apart from His creation.
 God lives outside the time in which we live.

 With our limited minds, concepts like this are almost impossible to grasp.
 However, God grasps them all: “‘For My thoughts are not your thoughts, nor are your ways My ways’, says the Lord.
 ‘For as the heavens are higher than the earth, so are My ways higher than your ways, and My thoughts than your thoughts’ ” (Isaiah 55:8).